-In summary, the main contributions of this paper are: \begin{itemize} \item we revisit the misfitting issue of multi-modal tracking for adapting foundation models and propose a novel regularized tuning framework to indicate better transferability, which is orthogonal to the existing FFT and PEFT methods; \item we formulate the parameter sensitivity with respect to pre-trained knowledge and transfer stability, and introduce a sensitivity-aware update strategy to refine the learning process, thereby facilitating the generalization and adaptability of multi-modal trackers; \item we conduct comprehensive experiments covering three multi-modal tracking tasks and seven datasets using diverse pre-trained trackers, and consistently push cross-modal tracking accuracy to new levels; \end{itemize}
+Our method strategically guides the cross-domain fine-tuning process to optimize downstream multi-modality tracking tasks.
+Extensive experimental results showcase our method achieves new state-of-the-art results across three multi-modality tracking tasks (RGB-Event, RGB-Depth, RGB-Thermal) and seven benchmarks, spanning diverse pre-trained tracking models.
+Comprehensive ablation studies and parameter significance measurements confirm the effectiveness of the significance-aware regularization fine-tuning strategy.
+In summary, the main contributions of this paper are: \begin{itemize} \item we revisit the misfitting issue of multi-modality tracking for adapting foundation models and propose a novel regularized tuning framework (SRFT) to indicate better transferability, which is orthogonal to the existing FFT and PEFT methods; \item we formulate the parameter significance with respect to pre-trained knowledge and transfer stability, and introduce a significance-aware update strategy to refine the learning process, thereby facilitating the generalization and adaptability of trackers; \item we conduct comprehensive experiments covering three multi-modality tracking tasks and seven benchmarks using diverse pre-trained trackers, and consistently push cross-modal tracking accuracy to new levels. \end{itemize}

 The remainder of the paper is organized as follows.
-Section~\ref{sec2} reviews existing works on multi-modal trackers and cross-modal transfer learning methods.
-In Section~\ref{sec3}, we explicitly formulate the prior and transfer sensitivity from both the pre-training and fine-tuning perspectives, followed by the implementation of sensitivity-aware regularized tuning.
-In Section~\ref{sec4}, we present experiments on seven multi-modal tracking benchmarks to demonstrate the effectiveness of our method, along with comprehensive ablation studies to analyze the impact of different components and designs.
+Section~\ref{sec2} reviews existing literature on multi-modal trackers and cross-modal transfer learning methods.
+In Section~\ref{sec3}, we rigorously formulate prior and transfer parameter significance from both pre-training and fine-tuning perspectives, followed by the implementation of significance-regularized tuning.
+Section~\ref{sec4} presents extensive experiments to demonstrate the effectiveness of our method, along with comprehensive ablation studies to analyze the impact of different components and designs.
 Finally, Section~\ref{sec5} concludes the paper.